jonasbohmann/democraciv-discord-bot/README.md

 for new uploads and new live broadcasts from the Democraciv YouTube channel
 *  Helps the Speaker of the Legislature with legislative sessions and submissions (bills & motions)
 *  Supports the Prime Minister with vetoes by keeping them up-to-date with passed bills from the Legislature
-*  Keeps track of all legislative sessions, ministry vetos and laws that passed both Legislature & Executive
+*  Keeps track of all legislative sessions, ministry vetoes and laws that passed both Legislature & Executive
 *  Search for active laws by name or by automatically generated tags
 *  Join and leave political parties and see their members and ranking
 *  Smart Wikipedia and Sid Meier's Civilization Wikia queries